AarshBatra/biteSizedAQ/README.md

 - E.g. Project 1 has the id 1.
 It corresponds to a project folder named `1.ind.block.pm2.5.sat.data.processing` which contains the project’s README file.
-In case of a project involving code and data an additional Rmd containing code can be found at the root of the biteSizedAQ repo.
+In case of a project involving code and data an additional Rmd (with the same name as the project folder name) containing code can be found at the root of the biteSizedAQ repo.

 - The corresponding helper R script(s) for different projects can be found under `R/` subfolder.
 These scripts will be grouped in broad